Shahid0120/Shahid0120.github.io/_posts/2024-05-24-clustering.md

   - ML
 author_profile: True
 ---
 Today I faced a bit of a problem on my IBM UNSW data science problem, I have the feature “project_description” which includes a range of inputs ranging from “FACADE/ROOFS” to “FY16 RESO A IP SURVEILLANCE CAMERA INSTALLATION”.
 I recently used a automated labelling method for another feature, but this seem too big of a task for this feature.
 After researching for a bit I’v found another possible solution “Clustering”!
-So today I want to share a little overview about clustering, all information is from “Data and Knowledge Modeling and Analysis” via University of waterloo.
+So today I want to share a little overview about clustering, all information is from “Data and Knowledge Modeling and Analysis” via University of waterloo and University of North Caroline at Chapel Hill Chpt.7 Clustering techniques.

 # What is clustering?

 It is form of unsupervised learning, which means there is nothing we a trying to predict or classify, rather we are trying to put samples together based on similarity, therefore our data is unlabeled.
 What does this really mean?
-In supervised learning our client our label feature “we are trying to predict project failure”, but in unlablled data they still give use an objective, but there is not specific feature why are trying to predict or classify using.
+In supervised learning our client our label feature “we are trying to predict project failure”, but in unlabeled data they still give use an objective, but there is not specific feature why are trying to predict or classify using.

 So in a sense we are trying to find inherent structure of the date, even though it may not entirely exist!

-Definition of clustering : group of instances based on similarity and disimilarity.
+Definition of clustering : group of instances based on similarity and dissimilarity.

-Regularly, clustering is used for market segmentation, that is given a set of data, form groups on with inherent characteristic (features) so that was can maximise return on advertisement.
+Regularly, clustering is used for market segmentation, that is given a set of data, form groups on with inherent characteristic (features) so that was can maximize return on advertisement.

 # Types of clustering algorithms